hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

         curl -d'{"type":"replace_metadata", "args":'$(cat metadata.json)'}' http://localhost:8080/v1/query

      This command will read the ``metadata.json`` file and makes a POST request to replace the metadata.
-If the admin secret is set, add ``-H 'X-Hasura-Admin-Secret: <your-admin-secret>'`` as the API is an admin-only API.
+If an admin secret is set, add ``-H 'X-Hasura-Admin-Secret: <your-admin-secret>'`` as the API is an admin-only API.